hakansuku/D1APACTraining/6_4 Synchronous CD monitoring of Continuous Deployment Pipelines.md

 > Scroll down the dashboard You should now be able visualize all the metrics related to the pipeline jobs

-> NOTICE: Your pipeline is ran every 15 minutes so ideally you will be seeing 4 build jobs completed.
-However if you see more is because you must have run the workflow manually which adds to multiple events getting ingested.
+> NOTICE: Your pipeline is ran every 15 minutes so ideally you will be seeing 4 build jobs completed within 1hour timeframe selector.
+However if you see more is because you must have run the workflow manually which adds additional events.
+If you leave workflow automatically, you will only see 4 jobs per hour.

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/SRE/builddashboard.png?raw=true)